Astro for Fast Website Development

 [00:01:19]

-So we're saying client:only solid-js.
+So we're saying client:only="solid-js".
 And now this is hydrated.
 This is actually a running JavaScript component.
 So the next thing we wanna do here is figure out a way to actually put some things into the cart.
 So we're gonna create a new component, and this one's gonna be built in React.

 [00:01:38]

 So we are going to say, add-to-cart.tsx.
 And this one is powered by React.
-So we're gonna override the the TSConfig by putting in our own jsxImportSource and configuring to React.
+So we're gonna override the TSConfig by putting in our own jsxImportSource and configuring to React.
 And that'll allow us to, Autocomplete is gonna work the way we expect, it's not gonna say you can't use class or className or things like that.

 [00:02:07]